nik-rev/ferrishot/README.md

 The selection is surrounded by buttons, each with their own keybinding.
 Most notably:

 - `Enter` copies screenshot to clipboard
-- `Ctrl s` saves screenshot to a file
-- `Ctrl u` uploads the screenshot to the internet
+- `Ctrl u` uploads the screenshot to the internet, giving you the link and QR Code - so you can easily send it to your phone!
+- `Ctrl s` saves screenshot to a file.
+You can choose any valid extension like `.png`, `.webp`, `.jpg`

+### Size Indicator

+In the bottom-right corner, is a small box showing the height and width of the selection.
+You can manually edit it to set a specific size.

 ### Keyboard Control